GabeScott/standard-works-vault/General Conference/1998 October - To the Boys and to the Men.md

 When your energies are harnessed, when your dreams are focused, marvelous things happen.
 I recently received a proclamation from a group of LDS young men from the northern area of California.
 They are from 19 stakes, and as they gathered in the mountains, they visited the scene of a pioneer tragedy.
 As the boys pondered the things they saw and the reminders of their inheritance, they were invited to sign a Mormon Trail Scout Encampment Proclamation.
 I should like to read this pledge to you:

-“Be it known to all that we are Boy Scouts ... and bearers of the Aaronic Priesthood of God.
-We pledge our allegiance to the values and principles that guided the men of the Mormon Battalion and the Latter-day Saint Pioneer men and women who helped establish this state of California.
+“Be it known to all that we are Boy Scouts … and bearers of the Aaronic Priesthood of God.
+We pledge our allegiance to the values and principles that guided the men of the Mormon Battalion and the Latter-day Saint pioneer men and women who helped establish this state of California.
 As their grateful sons, we rejoice in our heritage of service.

-“On this 18th day of July 1998, we pledge to become converted to the gospel of Jesus Christ.
+“On this eighteenth day of July 1998, we pledge to become converted to the gospel of Jesus Christ.
 We will study the scriptures.
 We will pray for strength to obey.
 We will work.
 We will strive with all our hearts to follow the example of Jesus.

 “We will magnify the priesthood we have been given by serving other people.
 We will keep ourselves worthy to administer the sacrament of the Lord’s supper.
 Wherever there is a need for help, like our forefathers, we will step forward.